 - Cash and cash equivalents are classified as "Amortized cost" and are initially measured at fair value.
 The carrying amounts approximate fair value due to the short maturity of these instruments. - Accounts receivable and unbilled revenue are classified as "Amortized cost" and are initially measured at fair value.
 Subsequent measurements are recorded at amortized cost using the effective interest rate method.
 The carrying amounts approximate fair value due to the short maturity of these instruments. - Working Capital Facility, Revolving Credit Facility and commercial paper are classified as "Amortized cost" and are initially measured at fair value.
 Subsequent measurements are recorded at amortized cost using the effective interest rate method.
 The carrying amounts approximate fair value due to the short maturity of these instruments.
 Transaction costs incurred in connection with the Corporation's revolving credit facility are capitalized within other assets on the consolidated balance sheets and are amortized on a straight-line basis over the term of the facility, and are included in finance costs. - Accounts payable are classified as "Amortized cost" and are initially measured at fair value.
 Subsequent measurements are recorded at amortized cost using the effective interest rate method.
 The carrying amounts approximate fair value due to the short maturity of these instruments. - Customer deposits are classified as "Amortized cost" and are initially measured at fair value.
 Subsequent measurements are recorded at cost plus accrued interest.
 The carrying amounts approximate fair value taking into account interest accrued on the outstanding balance. - Obligations under leases are classified as "Amortized cost" and are initially measured at fair value, or at the present value of the minimum lease payments, if lower.
-Subsequent measurements are based on a discounted cash flow analysis and approximate the carrying amount as management believes that the fixed interest rates are representative of current market rates. - Debentures are classified as "Amortized cost" and are initially measured at fair value.
-The carrying amounts of the debentures are carried at amortized cost, based on the fair value of the debentures at issuance, which was the fair value of the consideration received adjusted for transaction costs.
-The fair values of the debentures are based on the present value of contractual cash flows, discounted at the Corporation's current borrowing rate for similar debt instruments [note 15[a]].
-Debt issuance costs incurred in connection with the Corporation's debenture offerings are capitalized as part of the carrying amount of the debentures and amortized over the term of the related debentures, using the effective interest method, and the amortization is included in finance costs.
+Subsequent measurements are based on a discounted cash flow analysis and approximate the carrying amount as management believes that the fixed interest rates are representative of current market rates.

-For the years ended December 31, 2020 and 2019 [All tabular amounts in millions of Canadian dollars]
+For the years ended December 31, 2021 and 2020 [All tabular amounts in millions of Canadian dollars]